themansouriahs/podcast/Readme.md

 ## UI Mockups

-If you have ideas for the look and feel, but not able to help programming.
-Just send me a mock-up or two of how you would like the 'workflow' of the application should be, and I'll may be testing it out.
+If you have ideas for the look and feel, but not able to help programming, just send me a mock-up or two of how you would like the 'workflow' of the application to be, and I'll may be testing it out.

 # Privacy

-SoundWaves takes privacy very seriously, and I try to do whatever I can do always behave in the users best interest.
+SoundWaves takes privacy very seriously, and I try to do whatever I can to always behave in the user's best interest.

-If you are getting SoundWaves from source or the F-droid it will never share any data with anyone without your explicit consent.
+If you are getting SoundWaves from source or F-droid it will never share any data with anyone without your explicit consent.
 However, if you are getting SoundWaves from a proprietary app store, like the Play store, it will collect some anonymous information - like crash reports - in order for me to improve the quality.

 # Special thanks to.